Icefloqx/Analysis-in-ML/README.md

 -Higher salary correlates with lower absenteeism & higher engagement.

-The male employees earned slightly more than the female employees.
+-The male employees earned slightly more than the female employees.